Elagir/Analizuj/README.md

 The first product found is selected, assuming it is a best match.
 If the row value is empty, no product was found using a code provided.
-The output can be then imported into an excel spreadsheet for father analysis.
+The output can be then imported into an excel spreadsheet for analysis.